leafo/lapis/docs/actions.md

 rendering the contents of `fn` as an HTML scoped function.
 Suitable for returning from an action.

+### `request:get_request()`

+This function returns `self`.
+This method is useful in scenarios where the request object is being proxied, and you wish to get a direct access to the instance of the request object for mutation.
+Examples include within flows and within widgets where the request object is embedded into the *helper chain*.

 ## Render Options

 Render options are set by explicit calls to `write` or by the return value of